pavelloz/webpack-tailwindcss/README.md

 # webpack-tailwindcss

 This template is made to help start your project based on Webpack + TailwindCSS.
-Setup is pretty simple, while keeping best performance practices set up.
+JS is built and minified by ESBuild to keep it fast no matter what you do.

 Build preview: https://pavelloz.github.io/webpack-tailwindcss/